open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-document-for-a-document-reference">Get the document for the document reference</a> and map to its `publisher.id`.
+[Get the document for the document reference](operations.md#get-the-document-for-a-document-reference) and map to its `publisher.id`.

-<a href="operations.md#get-the-organization-for-an-organization-technical-identifier-reference">Get the organization for the organization technical identifier reference</a> and add 'informationProvider' to is `roles` array.
+[Get the organization for the organization technical identifier reference](operations.md#get-the-organization-for-an-organization-technical-identifier-reference) and add 'informationProvider' to is `roles` array.

 ```xml
 <ext:UBLExtensions>